 Sked’s new Collaboration feature allows users to build an approval workflow and gather feedback on social media content, all within Sked.
 Collaboration can be used by all users on your team, as well as external reviewers who may not have a Sked account.
 Here’s how it works:

 To enable Collaboration for your Sked account, just send an email to firstname.lastname@example.org and we'll be in touch.
 Collaboration is included at no extra cost for all Sked users on Agency, Enterprise, and Custom plans.
 If you're on the Marketer plan email email@example.com for more information on adding this feature.

 Once Collaboration is enabled for your Sked account, you can set it up on your Billing/Profile settings page under Collaboration settings on your right.

 Here you can define your workflow, set the status of a post with customizable labels and color-code them.
-The status of every new post will be set to the first approval label (which is indicated as “default for new post”).
+The status of every new post will be set to the first label (“default for new post”).
 In the screenshot above, this approval label is “In Draft”.
-Each label has a “If scheduled time reached” option with a checkbox.
+Each label has a “if scheduled time reached” option with a checkbox.
 You can use this to indicate if a post in a given status should be published.
-For example, you probably don’t want a post that is in the “Ready to review” status to get published.
+For example, you probably don’t want a post that is in the “Draft” status to get published.

 Adding comments and feedback to posts

 Other Sked users will be able to see Upcoming posts and their status based on their existing permissions (you can edit any access rights in Manage Users).
 You’ll see the Collaborate icon next to your posts.
 The Collaborate icon will have a visual indicator for each user to show their unread comments and/or status changes.

 Collaboration allows all of your Sked users with access to a particular social media account to comment and see previous status changes easily for each social media account they have access to.
 Here’s a look at chat and history: